kisvegabor/lvgl_upstream/docs/integration/chip/renesas.rst

 -----

 GLCDC is a multi-stage graphics output peripheral available in several Renesas MCUs.
-It is able to drive LCD panles via a higly configurable RGB interface.
+It is able to drive LCD panles via a highly configurable RGB interface.

-More info can be found at the :ref:`dirver's page<renesas_glcdc>`.
+More info can be found at the :ref:`driver's page<renesas_glcdc>`.

 Supported boards
 ----------------